 When intending to enjoy music, the venue where this music is played is critical.
-It could be part of your living room entertainment, music room or even a travel buddy.
+It could be part of your living room entertainment, music room, or even a travel buddy.

 Set up: How technical is the process?

 You would probably want to have a player that is easy to set up and easy to use.
-We would recommend models that require minimal set-up and offer automatic playback of vinyl records to savour the music and fully be engrossed.
+We would recommend models that require minimal set-up and offer automatic playback of vinyl records to savor the music and fully be engrossed.

 Music is a gateway to the human soul.
 Choosing the right turntable would enrich your experience when enjoying your vinyl records.
-If you are a budding or an existent enthusiast to vinyl and classic records, it’s our utmost belief that this review will narrow down your search and land you on to your next turntable.
+If you are a budding or an existent enthusiast of vinyl and classic records, it’s our utmost belief that this review will narrow down your search and land you on to your next turntable.
 We hope you do enjoy your music!